waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Target:** Day-Care House (13, 15).

 ## Current Strategy
-- **Status:** Ascending to Goldenrod Dept. Store 2F.
+- **Status:** Exploring Goldenrod Dept. Store 2F.
-- **Action:** Taking the stairs at (15, 0).
+- **Action:** Reading the Directory at (14, 0).
 - **Plan:**
-    1. Check 2F for TMs and items.
+    1. Check what is sold on this floor (Trainer's Market?).
-    2. Continue ascending to check all floors (up to Rooftop).
+    2. Buy TMs if good ones are available (Ice/Thunder/Fire Punch?).
-    3. Look for "Full Heal" or status cure items if available.
+    3. Ascend to 3F via stairs at (12, 0).
-    4. Exit and go to Bike Shop.
+    4. Continue to Rooftop.
 - **Notes:**
     - Game Corner identified at (14, 21).
     - Unexplored building at (11, 29).